marcosrachid/java8_oca_study/README.md

 When trying to access an inexistence index, it will throw an "ArrayIndexOutOfBoundsException".

-arrays in java are objects.
+arrays in java are objects, never primitives.

 to print array structure you need "Arrays.toString()", otherwise will print a generic object String.